-A Cooling Rack is a device that you put hot baked goods on straight out of the oven.
+A cooling rack is a device that you put hot baked goods on straight out of the oven.
 It allows air to circulate under them, which helps prevent condensation which could make the bottom soggy.
-It also helps to crisp up cookies that are meant to be crisp.
+It also helps to crisp up baked cooks that are meant to be crisp.

-You either put on it food that has been removed from a baking pan or sheet, or put the hot baking vessel right on top of it: depends on the food item, and the stage you are at with it.
+You use a cooling rack as a rest for either food that has been removed from a baking pan or sheet, or for an entire hot baking vessel: it can depend on the food item, and the stage you are at with it.

 Flat Cooling Racks